-- If you have not developed pathway outcomes yet, collaborate with others on your team to draft some.
-Begin by reviewing sample outcomes (see the resources below) and outcomes development tools.
-Make sure that the draft pathway outcomes are aligned with the demands of the Common Core and state or national CTE standards as well as with your district's graduate profile. - Do your students create formal postsecondary plans?
-If not, gather a group of teachers, administrators, counselors, special education instructors, postsecondary partners, and support staff and ask them how everyone can collaborate to help students write and use a college and career plan that guides their choices, learning, and level of engagement during high school. - Work with colleagues to develop your own personal career plan and use what you learn from the process to help students with their planning.
+- If you haven't developed pathway outcomes yet, collaborate with others on your team to draft some.
+Begin by reviewing sample outcomes (see resources below) and outcomes development tools.
+Make sure the draft pathway outcomes align with the demands of the Common Core and state or national CTE standards as well as with your district's graduate profile. - Do your students create formal postsecondary plans?
+If not, pull together a group of teachers, administrators, counselors, special education instructors, and support staff to discuss how everyone can work together to help students write and use a college and career plan that guides their choices, learning, and involvement during high school. - Work with colleagues to develop your own personal career plan, and use what you learn from the process to help students with their planning.